-“If a terrible simplificateur is someone who sees no problem where there is one, his philosophical antipode is the utopian who see a solution where there is none… [Upotian] extremism is solving human problems seems to occur most frequently as a result of the belief that one has found (or even can find) the ultimate, all-embracing solutions.
+“If a terrible simplificateur is someone who sees no problem where there is one, his philosophical antipode is the utopian who see a solution where there is none… [Upotian] extremism in solving human problems seems to occur most frequently as a result of the belief that one has found (or even can find) the ultimate, all-embracing solutions.
 Once somebody holds this belief, it is then logical for him to try to actualize this solution – in fact, he would not be true to his self if he did not.” – Change by Paul Watzlawick

 Have you ever sat in strategic planning, problem-solving, or leadership development meeting and were asked to create your ideal future?
-Then from the perfect future asked to determine how to close the gap to achieve this utopian endpoint of the organization or yourself?
+Then from the perfect future, asked to determine how to close the gap to achieve this utopian endpoint of the organization or yourself?

-This utopian or idealized redesign or gap model facilitation feels good and at the time makes sense.
-However it does not work as promised, and when the leader or facilitator leaves the idealized plans never get accomplished, most of the time they rarely start.
+This utopian or idealized redesign or gap model facilitation feels good and, at the time, makes sense.
+However, it does not work as promised, and when the leader or facilitator leaves, the idealized plans never get accomplished; most of the time, they rarely start.

 What is wrong with utopian or idealized planning?

 “When we agree upon an idealized endpoint, all the focus is on moving grabbing the goal.
 We fail to recognize that we learn while making progress at the moment.
 This dream state shows a lack of respect for the expertise that brought you to where you are and makes the pain of never reaching this ideal more painful.
 All of this reinforces change resistance and change fatigue.”